open-telemetry/opentelemetry-go-instrumentation/docs/how-it-works.md

 # OpenTelemtry Go Instrumentation - How it works

-OpenTelemetry automatic instrumentation exists for several languages such as [Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation), [Python](https://github.com/open-telemetry/opentelemetry-python-contrib) and [JavaScript](https://github.com/open-telemetry/opentelemetry-js-contrib).
-Our main goal is to bring the same experience of automatic instrumentation to the Go language.
+We aim to bring the automatic instrumentation experience found in languages like [Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation), [Python](https://github.com/open-telemetry/opentelemetry-python-contrib) and [JavaScript](https://github.com/open-telemetry/opentelemetry-js-contrib) to Go applications.

 ## Design Goals